As a business owner, you must know the importance of an error-free invoicing process.

 - Line Items: You need to include a detailed list of line items in this section.
 Add product name, description of the product, the cost per product or rate per hour, the number of units or hours worked, and the total due for the particular product.

 - Billable Expenses Including Taxes: If you have had to pay for some material that the customer needs to cover, this is the space is where you can include the miscellaneous expenses.
 You can also include sales tax, shipping charges, and other applicable charges.

 - Total Charges: In this section, you should summarize all the charges associated with the services listed below the line items.
-You can also include this in the header and footer section both.
+You can also include this in the header and footer sections both.

 - Footer: Lastly, the footer section is a summary of the invoice along with all the detailing and the charges.
 It includes payment terms, payment instructions, and special notes for the client.